 Miss Barbieri retired from The Royal Ballet in 1990 to become Director of the new Classical Graduate Programme at London Studio Centre and Artistic Director of the annual touring company Images of Dance, and she was instrumental in devising the Classical Ballet Course for the BA Honours degree.
 She also found time to teach at Birmingham Royal Ballet Company and the English National and Royal Ballet Schools, serving on the Royal Ballet’s Board of Governors from 1994 to 2000 and participating as an External Assessor for the Arts Council of England from 1995 to 2001.

-Her staging credits include Swan Lake Act II; The Fantasy Garden from Le Corsaire; Kingdom of the Shades from La Bayadere for Images of Dance Company; Nureyev’s production of Raymonda Act III for K Ballet in Japan; Ashton’s Facade for Scottish Ballet, K Ballet and Oregon Ballet Theatre; and The Two Pigeons for K Ballet, State Ballet Theatre of Georgia and The Sarasota Ballet.
-During the last 7 years, she also has staged for The Sarasota Ballet Wright’s production of Giselle; Ashton’s Facade, Birthday Offering, Les Patineurs, Les Rendezvous, La Fille mal Gardée, Valses Nobles et Sentimentales and Jazz Calendar; de Valois’ The Rake’s Progress and Checkmate; Cranko’s Pineapple Poll; Wheeldon’s There Where She Loves and The American; Darrell’s Othello; Bourne’s Boutique; Bintley’s Scottish Dances; Layton’s The Grand Tour; Fokine’s Les Sylphides and Petrushka; Nureyev’s Raymonda Act III and Samsova’s production of Paquita.
+Her staging credits include Swan Lake Act II; The Fantasy Garden from Le Corsaire; Kingdom of the Shades from La Bayadere for Images of Dance Company; Nureyev’s production of Raymonda Act III for K Ballet in Japan; Ashton’s Facade for Scottish Ballet, K Ballet and Oregon Ballet Theatre; and The Two Pigeons for K Ballet and State Ballet Theatre of Georgia.
+During the last 8 years, she also has staged for The Sarasota Ballet Wright’s production of Giselle; Ashton’s The Two Pigeons, Facade, Birthday Offering, Les Patineurs, Les Rendezvous, La Fille mal Gardée, Valses Nobles et Sentimentales and Jazz Calendar; de Valois’ The Rake’s Progress and Checkmate; Cranko’s Pineapple Poll; Wheeldon’s There Where She Loves and The American; Darrell’s Othello; Bourne’s Boutique; Bintley’s Scottish Dances; Layton’s The Grand Tour; Fokine’s Les Sylphides and Petrushka; Nureyev’s Raymonda Act III and Samsova’s production of Paquita.

 Miss Barbieri has judged at many International Ballet Competitions and during her dancing career performed all over the world.
 In April 2010 she was awarded Distinction by the University of the Arts, London, for her Post Graduate Certificate in Teaching and Learning.
 In 2013 she was invited to speak at the Ashton Symposium in London and became an Ashton Associate for the Sir Frederick Ashton Foundation.